 My Internet search revealed similar objects which are not identical but helpful in recreating the missing plaster.
 It also revealed that mirrors of this type are quite valuable even in a restored state.

 First step, cleaning.
 This is done with soft cotton balls lightly moistened with water.
-I removed dirt by very slowly and lightly swiping the surface without alowing moisture into the cracks.
+I removed dirt by very slowly and lightly dabbing the surface without allowing moisture into the cracks.
+Wiping might scrape the paint off.

 Drilling and Pins